TWKB/Specification/twkb.md

 5)	after a change that new value is valid until a new "size change flag" is met

-#### method nr 1
+### method nr 1  <br>
-not tested
+not tested <br>
-The same as method 0 but have 4 sizes instead of 3:
+The same as method 0 but have 4 sizes instead of 3: <br>
-INT8
+INT8 <br>
-INT16
+INT16 <br>
-INT32
+INT32 <br>
-INT64
+INT64 <br>

 The first coordinate is using INT64 instead of INT32

-#### method nr 2
+### method nr 2 <br>
-not tested
+not tested <br>
-Similar as method 0 but each dimmensions holds its own sizes.
+Similar as method 0 but each dimmensions holds its own sizes.  <br>
-So a change in size for latitude doesn't affect the size we use for longitude.
+So a change in size for latitude doesn't affect the size we use for longitude. <br>

-compared to method 0:
+compared to method 0: <br>
-pros:
+pros: <br>
-1)	for example the northern coastline of an iland will have bigger deltas on lon than on lat.
+* for example the northern coastline of an iland will have bigger deltas on lon than on lat.
 With this method we can store those dimmensions on different size.
-2)	If we use one dimmension for something else than spatial information like temperatures, the correlation between the need of size between different dimmensions is very bad.
+* If we use one dimmension for something else than spatial information like temperatures, the correlation between the need of size between different dimmensions is very bad.

-cons:
+cons: <br>
-More sizechanges will be needed which takes some space, and the code will be a little bit more complicated which might makes it slightly slower
+* More sizechanges will be needed which takes some space, and the code will be a little bit more complicated which might makes it slightly slower

-#### method nr 2 (should probably not be in the spec at all)
+### method nr 2 (should probably not be in the spec at all) <br>
-tested
+tested <br>
-map all the sizes, 2 bits per coordinate-value before the delta-values Those 2 bits can tell what size to use
+map all the sizes, 2 bits per coordinate-value before the delta-values <br>
+Those 2 bits can tell what size to use <br>

 This is tested and was slightly slower and produced a littlle bigger result on the tested datasets.